 Tell the truth.
 When you were a kid, didn’t you want to learn how to use a cherry picker?
 How cool would it be to sit way up in the sky and look down on the world below, wearing a brightly-colored hard hat and working in the fresh air and sunshine.
-Inside all of us, even when we grow up, is a secret desire to learn how to use a cherry picker.
-Sure, as any aerial lift operator will tell you, completing cherry picker training and working on a cherry picker is totally cool.
-Working on an aerial lift can also be totally deadly, as the families of 26 fatally injured construction workers using aerial lifts each year will tell you.
+The job of a cherry picker operator sounds pretty appealing, but that doesn’t mean it doesn’t come with its own concerns.
+Learn here why cherry picker training is so important and how it can help prevent the 26 deaths that occur every year on average.

 Nearly three-quarters of all aerial lift fatalities involve boom lifts.
-Half of these are the result of falling from the bucket when the truck is struck by other vehicles, while others are caused by falling objects or by tipovers.
+Half of these are the result of falling from the bucket when the truck is struck by other vehicles, while others are caused by falling objects or by tip-overs.
 Boom lift workers are also sometimes electrocuted by a lift bucket coming into contact with live power lines.
 Aerial lift workers are also sometimes crushed between the edge of the bucket and roof joists or beams when the bucket is being repositioned.
 While all of these different types of accidents seem unrelated, the common thread linking all of them is that the underlying cause is almost always operator error.
 When operators aren’t trained in how to use a cherry picker, they aren’t prepared to avoid hazards and prevent accidents.

 At AerialLiftCertification.com, we offer online cherry picker training and cherry picker certification.
 Our program can be taken by an individual and self-paced, or in a group setting.
-Operators can be trained and certified in about an hour.
-Our interactive learning modules are designed to meet the following standards:
+Operators can be trained and certified in about one hour, from any device with an internet connection.

 If you’re interested in becoming a certified cherry picker operator, AerialliftCertification.com is the most convenient and affordable online training available.
 Students receive comprehensive learning modules to work through at their own pace, and in about one hour, you will be qualified for many great cherry picker jobs in your area.
 Cherry picker certification is OSHA compliant and gives you everything you need to operate a cherry picker properly and safely.